 Zach Wilson dynasty value for 2021

-The case of Zach Wilson in dynasty is fascinating.
+The case of Wilson when it comes to dynasty leagues is fascinating.
 There is no middle ground in the fantasy football community or the NFL Draft community, either.
-You are on the one side that believes he is the next great QB who has every trait — or — you are on the opposite end and think he is overrated with only one year of production.
+You are either on the side that believes he is the next great QB who has every trait, or you are on the opposite end and think he is overrated with only one year of production.

-There is no gray area, but I guess that is life in a way anymore.
+There is no gray area, but I guess that is life in a way.
 The only vocal people are the ones on the extremes.
 Those somewhere in between get drowned out and just sit back and eat popcorn while watching the arguing take place 280 characters at a time.

-This back and forth finds its way into dynasty leagues as well.
-I have seen Wilson as everything from QB5 to now apparently a debate if he is better than Trevor Lawrence.
+This back and forth on Wilson finds its way into dynasty leagues as well.
+I have seen Wilson as everything from QB5 to a debate if he is better than Trevor Lawrence.

 In dynasty, we play the long game with a minimum of two years in mind.
 Having an established QB or one that is young and full of promise is a massive boost to your team.
 We have all been in that spot where we are cycling between a QB on his last year and then wondering what we will do next.

-Zach Wilson can alleviate this concern, and his arm talent alone makes him a massive dynasty value heading into rookie drafts.
-Whether he goes No. 2 overall to the New York Jets or down at No. 12 to the San Francisco 49ers, Wilson will have appeal.
+Wilson can alleviate this concern, and his arm talent alone makes him a massive dynasty value heading into rookie fantasy drafts.
 He is already being viewed inside the top 18 QBs in dynasty startups without putting on a jersey.
 Well, not officially as we have known where he was going for quite some time.

 I talk about this point with Trey Lance, as these players saw almost directly opposite effects from the shortened season.
 Lance ended the 2019 season as the QB of the class behind Lawrence.
 Due to a questionable decision in the showcase game and missed season, he had fallen out of the conversation with one incredible year under his belt.